voidpenguin-28/Textractor-ExtraExtensions/README.md

 	1. **[Example Script](Textractor.PythonInterpretter/scripts/ScriptExample)**: Merely an example of how to implement a python script compatible with this extension.
 The code itself merely prepends an incrementing number to the currently processed sentence.
 	2. **[JP to Romaji](Textractor.PythonInterpretter/scripts/JpToRomaji)**: Leverages NLP to append the romaji form of the currently processed sentence.

+5. [**TranslationCache**](Textractor.TranslationCache): Provides an extension-agnostic way to cache real-time translations (to a cache file), to prevent re-processing previously translated lines.
+Should work with most translation extensions, including "GptApiTranslate".

 <br>
 Documentation for each extension is available in their corresponding page in this repo.